wiemerm/DeploymentGuide/deployment_visual_guide.md

 Costumes based on Concept Art are applicable for Deployment only when the designs have been published in an Official Microsoft or Halo Studios publication, such as an "Art of" book.
 Designs posted on an individual Artist's website or social media but not seen in an official publication are not deployable.

-Moreover, if the only visual depiction of a costume does not contain a full 360 view of the costume it will still be eligible for Deployment, but will be unable to achieve a Tier 3, as there is not enough information to do a complete objective evaluation of the build's accuracy and would be limited to a Tier 2.
+Moreover, if the only visual depiction of a costume does not contain a full 360 view of the costume it will still be eligible for Deployment, but will be unable to achieve a **Tier 3**, as there is not enough information to do a complete objective evaluation of the build's accuracy and would be limited to a **Tier 2**.

-The Following is an example of Concept art by 343 Artist Kory Hubbell that would not be eligible for Tier 3 because we do not have a full view of the Character:
+The Following is an example of Concept art by 343 Artist Kory Hubbell that would not be eligible for **Tier 3** because we do not have a full view of the Character:

 ![Concept Art by Kory Hubbell of one angle of Spartan](./Photos/Concept%20Art/kory_hubbell.png)

-The Following is an example of Concept art by 343 Artist Kory Hubbell that would be eligible for Tier 3 because we do have a full view of the Character:
+The Following is an example of Concept art by 343 Artist Kory Hubbell that would be eligible for **Tier 3** because we do have a full view of the Character:

 ![Front and back concept art of security armor](./Photos/Concept%20Art/security_armor.png)

-No original, fan designed Armor Sets, permutations, or armor components and accessories are applicable for Deployment.
-These are things like custom Shoulders or Helmets that are not seen in any game, but were designed as an original, custom armor component by the builder or non Bungie or 343/Halo Studios Artist.
+No original, fan designed armor sets, permutations, or armor components and accessories are applicable for Deployment.
+These are things like custom shoulders or helmets that are not seen in any game, but were designed as an original, custom armor component by the builder or non Bungie or 343/Halo Studios Artist.

 # General Guidelines